Have you ever just looked at your house and were just disappointed in how it looks?

 Q. Will you help pick me a paint?

-You may not be the interior designer, like the ones you see on television so you may not know what looks good.
+You may not be an interior designer like the ones you see on television, so you may not know what looks good.

 Lucky for you, these professional painting businesses and contractors spend all day inside houses painting, so they would know what will look good.